DeimElias/divvy_trip_data_analysis/README.md

   the service that could be helpful?
 - What suggestions could be made to the marketing team?

-With those goals setted, we can start our analisys of the data.
+With those goals settled, we can start our analysis of the data.

 # Setting up packages